chef/chef-web-docs/chef_master/source/vmware.rst

     run_list ['my_cookbook::default']
   end

-If you are looking for more examples please click `here <https://github.com/chef-partners/chef-provisioning-vsphere#more-config-examples>`__ for suggestions.
+If you are looking for more examples please see `chef-provisioning-vsphere examples <https://github.com/chef-partners/chef-provisioning-vsphere#more-config-examples>`__ .

 chef-provisioning-vra
 -----------------------------------------------------